-Before he came to LinkedIn, Grant was a senior learning and development manager at Uber - and a few years before that, he also taught English as a Second Language in Seoul, Korea.
-He’s incorporated OKRs at every juncture, experiencing professional and personal success.
+Before he came to LinkedIn, Grant was a senior learning and development manager at Uber — and a few years before that, he also taught English as a Second Language in Seoul, Korea.
+He’s incorporated Objectives and Key Results (OKRs) at every juncture, experiencing professional and personal success.

 Using OKRs at Uber

 Grant started working at Uber in 2015, first as a learning manager responsible for training and professional development of teams, before progressing to the position of senior learning and development manager.
 Uber utilized LinkedIn Learning as a part of its learning strategy.
 “At that time, it was a small company, but certainly experiencing very fast growth,” he says.
 Many of Uber’s OKRs were related to growth: growing their team, growing their reach, growing their metrics.
 One of the teams he worked on was growing so quickly, it appeared to be doubling every month, or at least, every quarter — and going global.
 “A lot of my early OKRs were about keeping up with that, a lot about going global, and some of my goals were to be able to create things that could be used at scale, because people that were joining the organization needed those kinds of resources.”